Shiga toxin-producing E. coli (STEC) including E. coli O157:H7

 - To identify and eliminate sources of transmission including contaminated food and water

-Thirteen of the patients (15%) reported in 2014 were hospitalized, six of whom were children under age 13.
-There were no cases of hemolytic uremic syndrome (HUS), damage to the kidneys that can result from STEC infections.
-On average, King County receives zero to one report of HUS per year.
+Twenty-seven of the patients (24%) reported in 2015 were hospitalized, five of whom were children under age 13.
+There were five cases of hemolytic uremic syndrome (HUS) resulting from STEC infection reported in 2015.
+On average, King County receives 0–4 reports of HUS per year.

-Fifteen cases (17%) reported travel outside of the United States during their exposure period; ten were associated with travel to Latin America.
+Fourteen cases reported travel outside of the United States during their exposure period; twelve were associated with travel to Latin America.
 Of the cases reporting travel outside of the United States, all but two were non-O157 serotypes.
-Two cases were associated with a multi-state E. coli O157 outbreak linked to a resort hotel in Hawaii.

-Each year in Washington state between 150 and 250 E. coli cases are reported, with most cases occurring in the fall and summer.
+Each year in Washington state 141 to 330 cases are reported, with most cases occurring in the fall and summer.